Search results for

 I’ve been an avid reader most of my life.
 Growing up, there was rarely a moment when you’d spot me without a Dirk Pitt adventure or an Isaac Asimov in hand.
 Ask any reader, and you’ll hear them wax lyrical about the collective nostalgia surrounding the smell of paper, the cracked spine of a well-read tome, and summers spent engrossed in books.
 However, as a digital native, technology intrigues me.
 More specifically, technology that sits at the cross-section of convenience and single-minded utility.
 So when the Amazon Kindle launched way back in 2006, my curiosity was piqued, and I had to get myself one.

 It didn’t take long for the Kindle to become a constant companion while traveling for work or pleasure.
 The ability to carry a few hundred books in a lightweight device?
 Sign me up for that.
-While I wasn’t ready to ditch my physical books quite yet, that changed with 2010’s Kindle Keyboard.
+At the same time, I wasn’t ready to ditch my physical books quite yet, that changed with 2010’s Kindle Keyboard.
 The e-book reader married an improved screen with reduced dimensions, all while keeping the feature that mattered the most to me: page turn buttons.
 In fact, it wasn’t till the Kindle Oasis that I finally relinquished my Kindle Keyboard.

 Physical controls make all the difference